ben-xD/foodprint/react-native-app/README.md

 ## Development guide & testing

-- When you run `git commit`, husky runs all the tests and only lets you commit if they pass
+- When you run `git commit` when .js inside `react-native-app` are changed, husky runs all the tests and only lets you commit if they pass
 - To run all the tests, run `npm run test`.
 To run specific tests, use the run button next to the test in WebStorm
 - There are tests for components, so whenever a component gets changed, it fails the tests and requires to update the relevant snapshot:
   - Check the snapshot tests that failed and if you are happy with the changes, run `npm run test -u` to update the snapshots
   - Commit your updated snapshot

 ## Problems?